HussinSaheb/Eng14Final/README.md

 FileBeat and MetricBeat have been installed on the Node App and Mongodb AWS instances, in order to monitor all machines.

-Logstash, Elasticsearch and Kibana have been installed on three separate AWS instances to store, manipulate and display log data for the user.
+Logstash, Elasticsearch, and Kibana have been installed on three separate AWS instances to store, manipulate and display log data for the user.

 Filebeat sends logs from the Node App and Mongodb instances to Logstash.
 MetricBeat sends system metrics from those instances to Logstash as well.
-The type of logs that Filebeat sends can be set by user, by setting log file pathways in the Filebeat configuration file.
+The type of logs that Filebeat sends can be set by the user, by setting log file pathways in the Filebeat configuration file.

-Logstash identifies named fields from the logs it receieves, such as the log id or log time, and sends this data to Elasticsearch.
+Logstash identifies named fields from the logs it recieves, such as the log id or log time, and sends this data to Elasticsearch.
 Elasticsearch then packages the data into a JSON format and sends it to Kibana.
 Kibana then displays the information received from Elasticsearch as charts and graphs.
 The user can filter the logs on Kibana to display particular data, such as all metric data for a single database instance for example.

 ## Setting Up The ELK Stack